yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

 # Build

->  To build the system using files rather than steps  <!--I. through ??-->, navigate to [S-HealthStack.github.io/Files/installing-the-backend.html](https://github.com/S-HealthStack/S-HealthStack.github.io/tree/main/Files/installing-the-backend.html), download **Configuration.zip**, and <!--???-->.
+>  For your convenience, we've created some of the config files for you.
+To optionally use them, navigate to [S-HealthStack.github.io/Files/installing-the-backend.html](https://github.com/S-HealthStack/S-HealthStack.github.io/tree/main/Files/installing-the-backend.html), download **Configuration.zip**, and extract the contents to the your **backed-system** directory.<!--is this correct???-->.
 <!--Why the confusing folder name?
 Should this link be bold?-->

 ## III.
 Create a Network